ealva-com/eAlvaBrainz/README.md

 ===========
 Kotlin [MusicBrainz][brainz]/[CoverArtArchive][coverart] [Retrofit][retrofit] libraries for Android

-**Currently in an alpha state**.
-The current API direction is to provide configuring lambdas in lookup/browse functions and to provide a query DSL for find functions.
+**Currently in an beta state**.
+The current version covers the majority of the MusicBrainz API and provides a high level DSL for lookup, browse, and query.
 There is an escape hatch of sorts in that the client can indirectly call the Retrofit interfaces via the MusicBrainzService interface and have correct dispatching and error handling behavior.
 This is the same method used internally.
 An example lookup function and builder are: